20+ Harmful Effects of Caffeine

 - Caffeine consumption can lead to increased anxiety, depression, and the need for anxiety medication.
 Src and Src.
 See also our article as to why caffeine causes anxiety and panic attacks.

-- Caffeine increases the amount of sugary beverages consumed by people, which contributes to obesity and diabetes.
+- Caffeine increases the number of sugary beverages consumed by people, which contributes to obesity and diabetes.
 Src.

 - Caffeine inhibits collagen production in the skin.
-This effect is dose dependant, but really heavy caffeine consumers should be aware.
-The Study.
+This effect is dose-dependent but really heavy caffeine consumers should be aware.
+The study.

-- Caffeine interferes with ossification and could also lead to greater risk of bone fractures.
-This is dose dependent, but heavy caffeine consumers should take note.
-Study 1 (pdf) Study 2 .
+- Caffeine interferes with ossification and could also lead to a greater risk of bone fractures.
+This is dose-dependent, but heavy caffeine consumers should take note.
+Study 1 (pdf) Study 2.